aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 - Verified for safety compliance: ✓ Compliant
 - Optimized for performance: ✓ Optimized

-No further design iterations would yield material improvements.
+No further design iterations would yield material enhancements.
 The design represents the optimal balance of:
 - Performance and efficiency
 - Premium quality and sustainable materials
 - Advanced technology and proven reliability
-- Aesthetic impact and functional practicality
+- Aesthetic effect and functional practicality
 - Free access for network members and export profitability

 ---